sebastien-dargoeuves-ipf/ipf-fw-checker/README.md

 ## How matching works

 Devices and rules are joined on the **serial number (`sn`)**, not the hostname.

-This matters for vendors that present sub-devices (e.g. PaloAlto vsys appear in the inventory as `hostname/vsys1`, `hostname/vsys2`, …).
-Each sub-device has its own unique `sn`, so they're checked independently.
+Each sub-device (vsys, vdom) has its own unique `sn`, so they're checked independently.

 ## Scope